Ayodhya dispute: Gupta period

-In Buddha's time (600 BCE) the present-day Ayodhya was called Saketa and it was one of the 6 largest cities of North India.
+In Buddha's time (600 BCE) the present-day Ayodhya was called Saketa and was one of the six largest cities of North India.
 During the Gupta times, either Kumaragupta or Skandagupta made it their capital, after which it came to be called Ayodhya.
 Kalidasa wrote Raghuvamsa here, and referred to Gopratara tirtha (Guptar Ghat), where Rama was believed to have entered the waters of Saryu in his ascent to heaven.
-According to a local tradition recorded by Francis Buchanan and Alexander Cunningham, Ayodhya became desolate after Rama's ascent to heaven and "Vikramaditya" revived it.
-(In Raghuvamsa, Rama's son Kusa revived it.)
+According to a local tradition recorded by Francis Buchanan and Alexander Cunningham, Ayodhya became desolate after Rama's ascent to heaven and "Vikramaditya" revived it (whereas in Raghuvamsa, Rama's son Kusa revived it).
 Prabhavatigupta, the daughter of Chandragupta II, was a Rama devotee.
 Her son, Pravarasena II wrote Sethubandha, in which Rama is regarded as identical to Vishnu.
 He also built a temple to Rama at Pravarapura (Paunar near Ramtek) in about 450 CE.

 Gahadavala period

 After the Guptas, the capital of North India moved to Kannauj and Ayodhya fell into relative neglect.
-It was revived by the Gahadavalas, coming to power in the 11th century CE.
+It was revived by the Gahadavalas, coming to power in the 11th century.
 The Gahadavalas were Vaishnavas.
-They built several Vishnu temples in Ayodhya, five of which survived till Aurangzeb's reign.
+They built several Vishnu temples in Ayodhya, five of which survived until Aurangzeb's reign.
 Indologist Hans T. Bakker concludes that there might have been a temple at the supposed birth spot of Rama built by the Gahadavalas.
 In subsequent years, the cult of Rama developed within Vaishnavism, with Rama being regarded as the foremost avatar of Vishnu.
 Consequently, Ayodhya's importance as a pilgrimage centre grew.
 In particular, multiple versions of Ayodhya Mahatmya (magical powers of Ayodhya) prescribed the celebration of Ram Navami (the birthday of Rama).